ApoorvTyagi/NLP_Activities/README.md

 # NLP_Activities

-This Repository contains some basic codes and concepts of NLP
+This Repository contains codes and concepts of NLP

-In the  advance_practical_NLP we have real life examples of NLP for example spelling correction, word definition and language detection & translation etc.